zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The output of the database migration report is displayed.](media/dms-migration-wizard-report.png "Database migration report")

-### Task 5: Configure the Application Connection to SQL Azure Database
+### Task 5: Configure the application connection to SQL Azure Database

 Now that we have both our application and database migrated to Azure.
 It is time to configure our application to use the SQL Azure Database.